 Health Economic Impact Studies for Translation (HEIST) facilitates the integration of health economics into global health research and implementation with the overall goal of building efficient programs that maximize health benefits.
 Led by Joseph Babigumira, MBChB, PhD, Ruanne Barnabas, MBChB, DPhil, and Carol Levin, PhD.

 The Department of Global Health is a leader in implementation science and its Implementation Science Program involves a growing array of research and educational activities that span across the Department’s centers, programs and initiatives (notably the Center for AIDS Research Implementation Scientific Working group, HAI, I-TECH, and the Kenya Research Program).
-Led by Kenneth Sherr, PhD, MPH, and Melissa Mugambi, MD, PhD.
+Led by Bryan Weiner, PhD and Kenneth Sherr, PhD, MPH, and Melissa Mugambi, MD, PhD.

 International Clinical Research Center (ICRC) conducts a wide range of intervention-based and observational studies in collaboration with 100+ collaborators across multiple U.S. and international institutions.
 Co-led by Connie Celum, MD, MPH, and Jared Baeten, MD, PhD, with a biorepository of over 2.5 million specimens, directed by Jairam R. Lingappa, MD, PhD.

 The Kenya Research and Training Center provides an academic forum to support both trainees and investigators in the planning, implementation, analysis, and presentation of research conducted in Kenya.
 Led by Carey Farquhar, MD, MPH, and Scott McClelland, MD, MPH.

 Program in Education and Research in Latin America (PERLA) encourages interdisciplinary research, training, and implementation activities, and provides a forum to bring faculty, students, and community members together to improve the health and well-being of people in Latin America and the Caribbean.
 Led by Joseph Zunt, MD, MPH.